sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/adminui.rst

 Device specifications represent unique hardware configurations which may be assigned to devices.
 Two separate device specifications may use the same base platform, yet have enough differences in hardware or software configuration to consider them separate when defining devices.
-For instance, you may deploy devices with two configurations, one with a standard LED and another with an RGB LED.
-In this case, it makes sense to create separate specifications since a command **setColor()** would only make sense for the device with an RGB LED.
+For instance, you might deploy a microcontroller with two configurations, one with a standard LED and another with an RGB LED.

+Device specifications also cover the list of commands that may be sent to a device.
+In the case of the LED example above, both specifications might have a command **enableLight()** to turn the LED on, but the specification with the RGB LED might also have a **setColor()** command to choose the color.

+While most devices are standalone, self contained units, SiteWhere device specifications also account for more complex scenarios called composite devices.
+Composite devices handle the case where gateway devices act as a go-between for nested devices.
+Specifications for composite devices provide a schema that clearly defines where nested devices 'plug in' to the parent device.

 Device Specifications List
 --------------------------